Why is this important?

 The rights laid down by law always override those which are stated in a written or oral agreement.
 An agreement which suggests that you or your landlord have less rights than those given by common law or statute is a sham tenancy agreement.

 What an agreement states and what the tenancy actually is may be different.
 For example, your landlord may claim that an assured tenancy is in fact an assured shorthold tenancy (short assured tenancy in Scotland), or that the agreement is not a tenancy agreement but a ‘licence to occupy’.

-In England, Wales and Northern Ireland, but not in Scotland, you may also have signed an agreement stating that the property was granted under a licence to occupy.
+In England and Wales, but not in Scotland, you may also have signed an agreement stating that the property was granted under a licence to occupy.
 This is not enough to make the agreement a licence.

 If you are in any of these situations you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 A tenancy agreement can normally only be changed if both you and your landlord agree.If you both agree, the change should be recorded in writing, either by drawing up a new written document setting out the terms of the tenancy or by amending the existing written tenancy agreement.

 An oral agreement can also be varied.
 Usually the variation will be oral too.
 In the case of a dispute, evidence of the variation can be provided if there were witnesses to the new agreement or simply by both parties acting on the variation, for example, by paying and accepting a new rent.